CtrlK

 Actionability

-The skill provides concrete, copy-paste-ready response templates in two languages and an explicit list of trigger conditions.
-Claude knows exactly what to do and say in every applicable scenario.
+The skill provides very concrete, copy-paste-ready response templates in both Chinese and English, with specific UI element references (the 【AI PPT】 button).
+The trigger conditions are explicit and enumerated.
+Claude knows exactly what to do and say.

 3 / 3